Earth-Intelligence-Lab/ppi_regression/README.md

 This repository contains methods for leveraging large scale machine learning predictions in downstream statistical inference when a small number of labelled calibration samples are available.
 The package has functions that implement the Predict-Then-Debias bootstrap algorithm from the paper referenced below.

-See the ptd.py for the functions that can be used to run the Predict-Then-Debias bootstrap and "Predict-Then-Debias examples.ipynb" for four examples demonstrating how to use these functions.
+See the "ptd.py" file for the functions that can be used to run the Predict-Then-Debias bootstrap and the "Predict-Then-Debias examples.ipynb" file for four examples demonstrating how to use these functions.

 ## Citations